Coffee Alternatives: Why You Might Want to Try Them and What to Try!

 I don’t drink coffee.
 And not because I don’t like it.
 I LOVE it.
 And not because it isn’t healthy, it is.

 This is something I see commonly with my patients and clients.
 Yes, even with “just” one cup in the morning.
 Don’t get me wrong…I’m not vilifying your coffee.
 There are many benefits (I’ll get into that in another post).
-But if you have anxiety, headaches, reflux, fatigue, or high blood pressure it might be worth seeing what life is like sans coffee.
+But if you have anxiety, headaches, reflux, fatigue, or high blood pressure it might be worth seeing what life is like without coffee.
 After all, you can’t make an educated decision if you don’t know how you feel without it.

 Here are some of the reasons that people tell me they drink coffee (and my typical counterargument for those who may do better without it.)